orbeon/orbeon-forms-doc/form-runner/feature/simple-data-migration.md

 - Move controls within a given level of repeated grids or repeated sections, even across nested grids.

 Simply moving a form control this way allows you to reorganize your form while keeping access to existing data.

+When you load existing data with the updated form definition, the following happens:

+- If the data is both *missing* a placeholder and has an *extra* placeholder with the same name, and the placeholder doesn't cross repeated grids or section boundaries, then Form Runner considers that the form control moved and automatically moves the data that was read from the database.

 ## Limitations